2KAbhishek/tdo/README.md

 `tdo` expects an opinionated directory structure to function.

-- Notes are kept in the `notes` dir, these are used for long term storage, second brain
+- Notes live in the `notes` sub-dir, use these for long term knowledge management, second brain
 - Notes use the [templates/note.md](./templates/note.md) file as template
-- Todos are kept in `todos` dir, these can used for short term notes, daily todos
+- Todos live in the `todos` sub-dir, use these for short term notes, daily todos
 - Todos use the [templates/todo.md](./templates/todo.md) file as template
-- Journal entries are kept in `entries` dir, these are used for personal notes, life logging
+- Journal entries live in `entries` sub-dir, use these for personal notes, life logging
 - Journal entries use the [templates/entry.md](./templates/entry.md) file as template

 ```